 Paying users get automatic scans of new apps, an app lock and blocking of known phishing websites.
 And that's about it.
 There's no Wi-Fi network scanner and none of the privacy tools that other Android antivirus apps now offer.

 If you're just looking for malware protection, you can't really go wrong with Kaspersky Mobile Antivirus's free tier.
 But while the paid version is inexpensive, it feels stripped-down, and you can get more from Bitdefender's rival paid app for $5 less.

 5. Lookout Security & Antivirus

 Price per year: Free; $30, $100 premium versions | Minimum Android support: 4.4 Jelly Bean | Ads: No | App lock: No | Anti-theft: Partly premium

-Lookout was one of the first, and for a long time the best Android antivirus app, and its ease of use, clean interface and lack of ads explain its continued popularity.
+Lookout Mobile Security, now rebranded as Lookout Security and Antivirus or Lookout Personal, was one of the first Android antivirus apps, and for a long time the best.
+Its ease of use, clean interface and lack of ads explain its continued popularity.

 Read our full Lookout Security & Antivirus review.